 What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 Through the SBIR Program, 11 federal agencies make high-risk capital available to fund R&D at the nation’s most innovative small companies.
 Each year, federal agencies with extramural research and development budgets that exceed $100 million are required to set aside a specific percentage of that budget to be competitively awarded to small U.S. firms under the SBIR program.
-The SBIR allocation is 2.6% in federal fiscal year (FY) 2012, increasing to 3.2% in FY2017.
+With the most recent reauthorization (see next question), starting in 2017 the SBIR allocation is 3.2% of an agency’s extramural R&D budget and will remain at that level through 2022.
+The STTR set-aside percentage is 0.45% and will remain at that level through 2022 as well.

-Combined, the agencies award $2.5 billion in SBIR and STTR grants and contracts annually with these goals:
+Combined, the agencies award roughly $4.4 billion in SBIR and STTR grants and contracts annually with these goals:

 - Stimulating technological innovation